 While science has greatly influenced life as we know it; the changes society has gone through over time, have impacted the way science is perceived and understood.
 In our society there is a need to develop an awareness of the nature of science and how science works.
 Developing scientific literacy has become a crucial skill that needs to be carefully planned, implemented and evaluated.
-The BSc (Hons) in Science for Education and Communication will provide students with: • a sound background in scientific knowledge; • familiarity with the current debate and discourse in science; • an opportunity to experience interdisciplinary approaches to science in the community; • experiences of inquiry-based methodologies; • communication skills to facilitate community engagement in science; and • practical experiences in the organisation and evaluation of non-formal and informal science education initiatives.
+As a prospective student, the BSc (Hons) in Science for Education and Communication will provide you with; a sound background in scientific knowledge; familiarity with the current debate and discourse in science; an opportunity to experience interdisciplinary approaches to science in the community; experiences of inquiry-based methodologies; communication skills to facilitate community engagement in science; and practical experiences in the organisation and evaluation of non-formal and informal science education initiatives.

 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.

 Applicants must also satisfy the following Special Course Requirements:

 A pass at Advanced Level at Grade C or better in Biology and a pass at Intermediate Level at Grade C or better in Chemistry.

 Applicants who possess a grade D when the minimum specified grade is C in only one of the required subjects, whether at Advanced or Intermediate Level, of the special course requirements indicated above, shall be admitted under those conditions as the Board of Studies may impose to compensate for the qualification deficiency.
 If, by the end of the first year, such students do not successfully complete all the requirements to progress regularly to the second year of the Course, they shall be required to withdraw from the Course, and shall neither be entitled to repeat the year nor to progress conditionally as normally permitted under the Principal Regulations.